 "Blown by the wind with an umbrella, she comes down from the clouds in response to the Banks' advertisement for a nanny.
 Her personality can be abrasive at times.
 She is not very sympathetic to the children other than in the Disney movie adaptation.
 There have been many questions as to whether Mary Poppins is human or not (perhaps an extraterrestrial disguised as a human)--that is for the reader to decide.
 P.L Travers said that Mary Poppins is 'a pretty young woman, a nurturing mother and a wise old woman, all in one.'
 Thus, Mary Poppins may be a reference to the "Triple Goddess," a frequently occurring archetype in many world cultures." -- Woo Factor

-She's already shown up in this series as devouring mother (Suddenly Last Summer) and anima (Bringing up Baby), but I don't dare leave her out of this penultimate archetypal list.
+She's already shown up in this series as devouring mother (Suddenly Last Summer) and anima (Bringing up Baby), but I don't dare leave her out of this.
 In films like her Spence collaborations or On Golden Pond she proved she could match the big old patriarchal blowhards stare for stare.
 The real sizzle in her chemistry with Spencer Tracy (who, gifted though he may be as an actor, radiates a joy-killing sanctimoniousness) is her refusal to buckle to his bullying, nor hold a grudge about it, nor lose her feminine cheer in the process, all of which makes her a modern heroine and a wise woman of the first class...
-She always played herself, but it was a self that could encompass any character or role the way the sea encompasses a single sailor.
+She always played herself, but it was a self that could encompass any character or role the way the sea encompasses the sailor.

 Nancy Reagan - Shadow on the Wall (1950)